AndroidPillars/SQL/README.md

 ## Databases

-- Databases allows users to Store and Organize data.
+- Databases is a collection of data that allows users to Store and Organize data.
 - They are useful when dealing with large amount of data.
 - It is Mainly used by the Data Scientist, Web and Mobile App Developers.
+- Types - Relational (Table Format), Hierarchical, Network, NoSQL etc.

 :arrow_up: [__Back to Top__](README.md#topics)